 Nationally and globally, political leaders are waking up to the role animal agriculture and food plays in the climate and health crises.
 Now, New York City is trailblazing a healthier future by completely flipping the script on America’s harmful food norms—and serving plants by default.

 In NYC, the need for better food norms is urgent—heart disease is the city’s number one killer.
 That’s why NYC officials are starting this change in the heart of their communities: the hospitals that help citizens get well.
-With help from our Greener by Default initiative, all 11 city hospitals are now serving plants-by-default lunches—and dinner is up next.
+With help from Greener by Default, an organization incubated by BFF, all 11 city hospitals are now serving plants-by-default lunches—and dinner is up next.

-What this means is that patients automatically receive plant-based meals, but can still opt in to meat or dairy if they choose.
+What this means is that patients automatically receive plant-based meals, but can instead opt for meat or dairy if they choose.
 This simple but powerful menu flip has led to a dramatic change—now more than half of eligible patients are choosing plant-based meals, even when meat and dairy are available!
 These numbers are staggering considering that only 1 percent of patients identify as vegetarian or vegan.

 And while health is the primary concern for NYC’s hospitals, this change is also better for the planet.
-The hospitals served over 1 million meals in a year, with a 36 percent reduction in food-related emissions.
+The hospitals served over 1 million meals in a year, and have seen a 36 percent reduction in food-related emissions.

 NYC’s new plants-by-default program boldly builds on an accelerating global movement.
 Many cities have taken steps to model sustainable eating: cities like Oakland and Cleveland have committed to Meatless Mondays, and San Diego and Washington, DC, have set meat reduction targets as part of their climate policies.
 In 2019, Amsterdam became the first global city to serve plant-based meals by default, and in 2021, the Denver Mayor’s Sustainability Advisory Council followed suit.